canyongbs/aidingapp/README.md

 ## Key Features

-**Aiding App™** is a cutting-edge, helpdesk solution designed to streamline and enhance the efficiency of support services.
+**Aiding App®** is a cutting-edge, helpdesk solution designed to streamline and enhance the efficiency of support services.
 It provides an intuitive, feature-rich platform for managing various aspects of customer support and service delivery.

 - Contact Management
 - Service Requests